Nick is 23 year old photographer and filmmaker specialising in Natural History and Travel.

 Adaptable, hard-working and easy to get on with; I am available to work from Sept 2013

-She has conducted many educational, scientific and general presentations about her research and wildlife.
-She has also conducted interviews on WildEarth and been interviewed by various media including the BBC and press.
+Tara has conducted many educational, scientific and general presentations about her research and wildlife.
+She has conducted interviews on WildEarth and been interviewed for various media including the BBC, radio and press.
 Her peer reviewed papers about leopard behaviour and PhD research can be found on www.ingweleopard.org.

 I have an MA in Wildlife Documentary Production from the University of Salford, 8 years of professional experience in TV production and a great passion for TV.